-HOPE Prima prohibits scholar's from possessing, storing, making, or using a weapon in any setting that is under the control and supervision of the school.
+HOPE Fidelis prohibits students from possessing, storing, making, or using a weapon in any setting that is under the control and supervision of the school.

-The term "weapon" means any object which, in the way it is used, is intended to be used, or is represented, is capable of inflicting serious bodily harm or property damage, as well as endangering the health and safety of persons.
+The term "weapon" means any object which, in the manner in which it is used, is intended to be used, or is represented, is capable of inflicting serious bodily harm or property damage, as well as endangering the health and safety of persons.
 Weapons include, but are not limited to, firearms and guns of any type including air and gas-powered guns, whether loaded or unloaded, knives, razors, clubs, electric weapons, metallic knuckles, martial arts weapons, ammunition and explosives.
 Disciplinary action will be taken for violations of this policy.